Nepal Monastery Experience

 - Optional activities and excursions

-During your orientation you will stay in a volunteer house where a member of the in-country team also stays.
-You will meet other volunteers in this house, which is a 20-minute drive from the centre of Kathmandu.
+During your orientation you will stay in a private house where a member of the in-country team also stays, which is a 20-minute drive from the centre of Kathmandu.
 The rooms are basic but you'll have a comfortable bed, Western-style toilet and shower, with hot water and Wifi (please note, Wifi can be slower and sometimes intermittent compared to access at home).

 For the duration of your volunteer placement, your accommodation will be in the monastery that you are placed at.
 You will be sharing a room with other volunteers of the same sex.
 There is one toilet and bathroom for all volunteers (between four and eight volunteers).
 Bedding is provided but past volunteers have found a sleeping bag to be useful particularly during cooler periods.

 Breakfast and dinner is included at the monastery, which will consist mainly of Nepalese food with the odd western influence thrown in.
 You can expect lentil curries aplenty (daal), lots of spinach and potatoes with chips from time to time.

 In a typical placement you'll eat Nepali food twice a day - 9am breakfast and 7pm dinner.